Switch to Android

 If you'd like to use a different email app, you can download one through the Play Store app .

-Your device likely came with the Messages app .
+Your phone likely came with the Messages app .

 Use a different messaging app